Samsung/Universum/doc/configuring.rst

 .. note::

-    Creating a :class:`Configuration` instance takes a list of dictionaries as an argument, where every new list member describes a new `build step`_.
+    Creating a :class:`Configuration` instance takes a list of dictionaries as an argument, where every new list member describes a new build step.

 * The :mod:`universum.configuration_support` module provides several functions to be used by project configuration files
 * The `Universum` expects project configuration file to define global variable with